thegetty/quire-docs/content/cover.md

 [[[ IMAGES ]]]

-Created by the Getty, Quire is a modern, multiformat publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
+Created by Getty, Quire is a modern, multiformat publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
 All without ever signing-up for an account, paying a fee, or setting up and maintaining a complicated server.

 ## What Quire Does